Walks in the quarter plane, genus zero case: Analytic continuation and differential transcendence criteria

+Consequently, we only need to study $\widetilde{F}^1$ and $\widetilde{F}^2$.
+Recall that they belong to the field $\calM er(\C)$ of meromorphic functions on $\C$.
 Using a result due to Ishizaki \cite[Theorem 1.2]{Ishi} (see also \cite[Proposition 3.5]{HS}, where a Galoisian proof of Ishizaki's result is given), we get, for any $i\in \{1,2\}$, the following dichotomy\footnote{ Ishizaki's proof of his result proceeds by comparing behavior at various poles and uses growth results from Wiman-Valiron Theory.
-The apprach of \cite{HS} avoids the growth considerations and is more algebraic.
-A slightly weaker result, in the spirit of the considerations of \cite{DHRS}, would suffice to establish this dichotomy, see \cite[Corollary 3.2, Proposition 6.4]{HS} or \cite{Hard}.}: \begin{itemize} \item either $\widetilde{F}^i \in \C(s)$, \item or $\widetilde{F}^i $ is differentially transcendental over $\C(s)$. \end{itemize} \begin{rem} 1.
+The approach of \cite{HS} avoids the growth considerations and is more algebraic.
+A slightly weaker result, in the spirit of the considerations of \cite{DHRS}, would suffice to establish this dichotomy, see \cite[Corollary 3.2, Proposition 6.4]{HS} or \cite{Hard}.}: \begin{itemize} \item either $\widetilde{F}^i \in \C(s)$, or \item $\widetilde{F}^i $ is differentially transcendental over $\C(s)$. \end{itemize} \begin{rem} 1.
 Note that the fact that $\widetilde{F}^i$ is meromorphic on $\C$ is essential.
-For instance, if $q>1$, the Theta function $\theta_{q}(s)=\sum_{n\in\Z}{q}^{-n(n-1)/2}s^n$ is meromorphic on $\C^{*}$, is not rational (this follows from the functional equation $\theta_{q}(qs)=qs\theta_{q}(s)$) and is differentially algebraic as it is shown for instance in \cite[Corollary 3.4]{HS}.\\ {2.
-Combining Ishizaki's dichotomy with the result of Mishna and Rechnitzer on the non holonomy of the complete generating series of the unweighted walks $\{ , , \}$ and $\{ , , \}$, one finds that these complete generating series are differentially transcendental.} \end{rem} So, we need to understand when $\widetilde{F}^i \in \C(s)$.
+For instance, if $q>1$, the Theta function $\theta_{q}(s)=\sum_{n\in\Z}{q}^{-n(n-1)/2}s^n$ is meromorphic on $\C^{*}$, is not rational and is differentially algebraic as it is shown for instance in \cite[Corollary 3.4]{HS}.\\ 2.
+Combining Ishizaki's dichotomy with the result of Mishna and Rechnitzer \cite{MR09}, and the result of Melczer and Mishna \cite{MelcMish}, on the non holonomy of the complete generating series of the unweighted genus zero walks, one finds that these complete generating series are differentially transcendental, thus proving directly Theorem \ref{theo:maintheotransc} in the five unweighted cases. \end{rem} So, we need to understand when $\widetilde{F}^i \in \C(s)$.
 We set

 so that the functional equations \eqref{eq:firstfuncequation} and \eqref{eq:secondfuncequation} can be restated as

 for $s\in \C$.

 \begin{lem} For any $i \in \{1,2\}$, the following facts are equivalent: \begin{itemize} \item $\widetilde{F}^i \in \C(s)$; \item there exists $f_{i}\in \C(s)$ such that $\widetilde{b}_{i}(s)=f_{i}(qs)-f_{i}(s)$. \end{itemize} \end{lem}